TuriiyaWH/ORBYTS-2025/README.md

 Exoplanet research project and Machine Learning with PhD students.

-Developing machine learning neural networks to detect gasses in the atmospheres of exoplanets.
+Developing machine learning models and training neural networks to detect gasses in the atmospheres of exoplanets.

 The types of gasses that AI will be able to detect are: